Vastrilliant/Limbus-Company-120FPS-iOS-Mod/README.md

 - The on-screen counter runs a second, independent `CADisplayLink` purely for measurement, decoupled from the one being patched

 ## Requirements

-- A ProMotion-capable iPhone or iPad (120Hz panel) — without one, there's no higher rate to unlock and this tweak has nothing to do
+- A decrypted .ipa of LimbusCompany

+- A ProMotion-capable iDevice
-- [LiveContainer](https://github.com/LiveContainer/LiveContainer)'s Tweakloader or a sideloading service that allows dylib injection, such as Feather, Plumeimpactor or Sideloadly.
+- [LiveContainer's](https://github.com/LiveContainer/LiveContainer) Tweakloader or a sideloading service that allows dylib injection, such as Feather, Plumeimpactor or Sideloadly.

+- You will need to locate `CADisableMinimumFrameDuration` and `CADisableMinimumFrameDurationOnPhone` in info.plist within the .ipa - both are set to false by default, they need to be set to true, otherwise Limbus will be hardcapped to 60 FPS by iOS itself.

 ## Building from source